Categories: Projects and equipment; Commerce and business

 Then again, a trailer hitch cargo rack would eliminate some hassle.
 It'd

-be nearly as much work because it would be disconnected while unloading,
+be nearly as much work: disconnected while unloading,

-stored or put back in afterwards, only to complete this yin yang cycle four times each day.
+stored or put back in afterwards, repeated multiple times each day.

 Someone's gonna wear road grime and grease, this heavy and bulky beast.

-Ultimately, the easiest would be affixing a square tube to the cart so it can be put
+Ultimately, the best would be affixing a tongue to the cart so it can be put

 Shrinkwrapping the cart might stop it from getting soaked...let me know how that goes.

-It will need spraying.
-A plastic 3gal 25psi garden sprayer does wonders.
+It will need rinsing.
+A full plastic garden sprayer does wonders.

 Refills shouldn't be an issue under normal circumstances.